nandabritto/PP5/TESTING.md

 ========================================================================================
 ### Desktop

-Plataform was tested on Mozilla Firefox Developers and Google Chrome and everything was working as expected.
+The platform was tested on Mozilla Firefox Developers and Google Chrome, and everything was working as expected.

 ### Mobile

-  Tested with Xiomi Mi6, Xiomi Mi8 and Samsumg Gallaxy S21 ans all features were working as expected.
+  Tested with Xiaomi Mi6, Xiaomi Mi8 and Samsung Gallaxy S21, and all features were working as expected.